 Even after leaving Microsoft, his role as a mentor only grew stronger.
 At Madrona Venture Group, Soma worked closely with startup founders in artificial intelligence, cloud computing, enterprise software, and automation.
 He advised and invested in companies including Snowflake and UiPath.
 Founders often described him as approachable, deeply thoughtful, and unusually generous with his time, even at the peak of his success.

-Soma Somasegar’s achievements were recognized both in the USA and in India.
-In 2008, he received the prestigious Asian American Engineer of the Year Award, one of the highest honors for Asian-origin engineering leaders in America.
+Soma Somasegar’s achievements were recognized both in the US and in India.
+In 2008, he received the prestigious Asian American Engineer of the Year Award, one of the highest honors for Asian-origin engineering leaders in the US.
 The award recognized not just his technical leadership at Microsoft, but also his influence on the global software industry.

 - Advertisement -